 The Website Rules in your Art Gallery’s Digital Marketing

 An effective website is the most vital digital asset for your gallery business.
 It is the go-to place for prospective buyers, partners, and journalists.
 Today, we have fabulous industry-specific tools for building a gallery website with software that provides user-friendly interfaces, built-in contact, inventory, email management systems, and many more tools that make running a gallery more streamlined.
-Invest in the best system you can afford and utilize all its features to the fullest.
+Invest in the best system you can afford and fully utilize all its features.

 Priorities for website development as a sales and marketing tool

 - Prioritizing mobile for SEO is critical in the digital marketing landscape.
 Google initiated mobile-first indexing.
-As a result, your gallery’s index rankings will be given a lower priority if it is not mobile responsive.
+As a result, your gallery’s index rankings will be given a lower priority if they are not mobile-responsive.
 A poor mobile experience could cause you to lose sales.

 - Audit your website regularly to ensure it provides an excellent user experience.
-It must load quickly, be constantly updated with new content.
-Sometimes a fresh pair of eyes can see things you don’t when it comes to your gallery’s website.
+It must load quickly and be constantly updated with new content.
+Sometimes, fresh eyes can see things you don’t regarding your gallery’s website.
 You look at it every day.
 Gallery Fuel can help you audit all your digital marketing assets.

 - Ensure your gallery’s website encourages discovery and supports the journey towards a sale with calls to action in crucial places.
-Also, make your site content-rich with videos and blog posts in addition to images of artworks.
+Also, make your site content-rich with videos, blog posts, and artwork images.

 - Keep your site up-to-date.
 Remove anything that is no longer relevant that could make the gallery appear inactive or confuse visitors.